barbizon-pascalegueret

 L’A Pâtisserie KG

-Sweet tooth alert!
-In the heart of Barbizon, L’A Pâtisserie KG (the second location after Fontainebleau) brings you the delicious creations of chef Kunihisa Goto in his cozy little tea salon.
-Expect pastries crafted with French finesse, enhanced by delightful Japanese touches.
+Attention sweet tooths!
+In the heart of Barbizon, L’A Pâtisserie KG...tisserie KG (the second location after Fontainebleau) offers us the delicious creations of chef Kunihisa Goto in his charming tearoom.
+Pastries crafted with the utmost French mastery, sprinkled with delightful Japanese touches.

 33, Grande Rue – Barbizon